postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 <img alt="Share API" src="https://assets.postman.com/postman-docs/share-api-9.4.jpg"/>

-If the entity resides in a private workspace and you aren't a workspace admin, you will only be able to share it with team members who already have access to the workspace.
+If the entity resides in a private workspace and you aren't a Workspace Admin, you will only be able to share it with team members who already have access to the workspace.
 If you'd like a team member who's not a part of the private workspace to [request access](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#accessing-private-workspaces), you can open the workspace in [Postman on the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web), copy the page URL, and send it to them.

 If the entity resides in a personal workspace, you'll be prompted to either change the workspace visibility to team or create a new team workspace for the entity to reside in.

-If you are an [editor](/docs/collaborating-in-postman/roles-and-permissions/) on the entity you are sharing, you'll have the option to give your new collaborators a **Viewer** or **Editor** [role](/docs/collaborating-in-postman/roles-and-permissions/) on the entity.
-If you are a [viewer](/docs/collaborating-in-postman/roles-and-permissions/) on the entity, you can share it, but you won't be able to assign roles.
+If you are an [Editor](/docs/collaborating-in-postman/roles-and-permissions/) on the entity you are sharing, you'll have the option to give your new collaborators a **Viewer** or **Editor** [role](/docs/collaborating-in-postman/roles-and-permissions/) on the entity.
+If you are a [Viewer](/docs/collaborating-in-postman/roles-and-permissions/) on the entity, you can share it, but you won't be able to assign roles.

 Individual team members and groups you invite will be notified immediately of your request to collaborate.
 External users who are not on your Postman team will receive an invitation to join immediately if you have an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 If you are not an Team Admin, your request to add external users to your Postman team will be shared with your Team Admins for approval.